naturalis/cl-provision/staging/README.md

 # Staging
 - Setup Vagrant + libvirt on KVM.
 A [guide is found here](https://docs.cumulusnetworks.com/display/VX/Vagrant+and+Libvirt+with+KVM+or+QEMU).
 - Clone this repo
-- Edit the .dot file and run the toplogy_converter:
+- Edit the .dot file and run the topology converter:
 ```bash
 ./topology_converter.py -s 25000 -p libvirt naturalis.dot -c
 ```
-- Start vagrant boxes:
+- Start all the vagrant boxes:
 ```bash
 vagrant up --provider=libvirt --no-parallel
 ```